 President Biden blasts Trump for 'spreading a web of lies' in a Jan.
 6 speech

-Thursday marks one year since a mob of supporters of former President Donald Trump stormed the U.S. Capitol building hoping to block lawmakers from certifying Joe Biden's 2020 election win.

-Biden marked the anniversary with a scathing speech at the Capitol in which he strongly condemned the violence and said Trump "has created and spread a web of lies about the 2020 election."
+President Biden marked the anniversary of the Jan.
+6 attack on the Capitol with a scathing speech in which he strongly condemned the violence and said his predecessor, Donald Trump, "has created and spread a web of lies about the 2020 election."

 "We must make sure that never happens again."

-Biden never uttered Trump's name, but he referred repeatedly to the former president with forceful, and at times personal denunciations of his actions.
-Trump, Biden said "values power over principle," his "bruised ego matters more to him than our democracy," and "he can't accept that he lost."
+Biden never uttered Trump's name in his speech, but he referred repeatedly to the former president with forceful, and at times personal, denunciations of his actions.
+Trump, Biden said, "values power over principle."
+His "bruised ego matters more to him than our democracy," the president continued, adding, "He can't accept that he lost."

 Harris marked the day in a speech before Biden